11 Best Jobs Without Resume (And Where to Find Them)

 Let literally everyone know that you're job-hunting.
 Your friends, former colleagues, alumni, even your neighbors - everyone should be aware that you're open for opportunities.
 The word of mouth can be extremely effective in this case.
 Don't limit your networking efforts to face-to-face interactions - spread the word about your job search online as well.
 Message the people you haven't seen for a while - maybe, they've got something to offer you.

 The importance of internet for career building is undeniable.
-Recruiters see LinkedIn as the #1 source of quality hires, and the increasing number of them uses Facebook and other social media to fill the open positions.
+Recruiters see LinkedIn as the #1 source of quality hires, and an increasing number of them use Facebook and other social media to fill the open positions.
 Use this trend to your advantage.
-Update your LinkedIn page, upload samples of your work and complete it to appear higher in search results.
-Let your connections and subscribers know that you’re job-hunting.
+Update your LinkedIn page, upload samples of your work ,and complete it to appear higher in search results.
+Let your connections and subscribers know that you're job hunting.
 Use the hashtags to browse posted jobs.

 Get a resume to expand your possible career options

-Although there are plenty of jobs that will hire without a resume, some employers stick to the traditional approach.
-They won’t consider candidates who apply in any way different from sending a resume.
-And if you don’t know what to put on your resume, it’s a good idea to hire a website to make a resumes.
+Although there are plenty of jobs that will be filled without a resume, some employers stick to the traditional approach.
+They won't consider candidates who apply in any way other than sending a resume.
+And if you don't know what to put on your resume, it's a good idea to hire a website to make a resumes.
 Our agency provides resume help to job-seekers at all levels, from students to senior executives.
-We’ll match you with a writer who will highlight your strengths and describe as a perfect candidate for a job.
+We'll match you with a writer who will highlight your strengths and describe you as a perfect candidate for a job.

 Our fees will pleasantly surprise you - take a look at our prices.
 Don't miss your chance for a job - get your resume written now with a 20% discount.